Selling Wines From My Collection

 What information is sent to Benchmark?

 The automated email we generate comes from email@example.com and is addressed to firstname.lastname@example.org with the email from the CellarTracker user's account on the cc: line.
 The body of the email is short: "Here are the bottles I'm looking to sell.
 Sincerely, Full Name (email@example.com)" where the name and email are again just pulled from the CellarTracker account.
+We include a link to your public profile on CellarTracker, but the information shown and drilldown capability are governed by your privacy settings.
 If the user has filled out the comments box while sending that is included as well.
+We have also added an optional phone number field which is sent if filled out.
 There is a spreadsheet attached which has data pulled directly from CellarTracker with Quantity (the number of bottles selected by the user), Size (the bottle size), Vintage, Wine Name, Wine Locale, Wine Producer, Wine Varietal, and the CellarTracker Wine ID number.
 If we have associated Wine Market Journal auction data with a wine, we also include two pieces of data, FGTID and FGTName.
 FGT stands for First Growth Technology which is the parent company of The Wine Market Journal.
 If available, they are able to use their own ID number and wine name to speed the cross reference with their own valuation database.